An Efficient Randomized QLP Algorithm for Approximating the Singular Value Decomposition: Numerical Simulations

-We construct a low-rank matrix perturbed with noise.
-It has one gap in the singular value spectrum and is formed as ${\bf A} = {\bf U\Sigma V}^T + 0.05\sigma_k{\bf N}$, where ${\bf U}, {\bf V} \in \mathbb R^{n \times n}$ are random orthogonal matrices, and ${\bf \Sigma} \in \mathbb R^{n \times n}$ is diagonal with entries $\sigma_i$s as singular values.
-The singular values decrease linearly from $1$ to $10^{-20}$, and we set $\sigma_{k+1}=...=\sigma_n=0$.
-The matrix ${\bf N}$ is normalized Gaussian.
-We set $n=1000$ and $k=200$.
-The results of approximating the singular values of $\bf A$ are shown in Fig. \ref{figSV}.
-We observe that i) Rand-QLP strongly reveals the gap in the spectrum and provides approximations that are very close to those of p-QLP and the (optimal) SVD; ii) CPQR only suggests the gap; iii) randUTV with no power iteration ($q=0$) weakly reveals the rank and also introduces extra gaps in its approximations, and as such underestimates or overestimates most singular values.
+The results of approximating the singular values of $\bf A$ are shown in Figures \ref{figSVsyn} and \ref{figSSparse}.
+We observe in Figure \ref{figSVsyn} that for \texttt{LowRankPlusNoise}, Rand-QLP strongly reveals the gap in the spectrum and provides approximations that are very close to those of p-QLP and the optimal SVD, while CPQR only suggests the gap and underestimates the leading singular values. randUTV with no power iteration ($q=0$) weakly reveals the rank and also introduces extra gaps in its approximations, thereby underestimating or overestimating most singular values.
 This result was expected: randUTV treats each block (of b columns) of an input matrix separately, and randomized algorithms tend to overestimate or/and underestimate singular values of a matrix if the power iteration is not used (see, e.g., \cite{MFKDeTSP18}).
 In spite of improvement in approximation accuracy of randUTV by setting $q=2$, the result suggests that a larger value of $q$ is required for obtaining highly accurate approximations to the singular values.
 This in turn increases the cost of randUTV computation.

-For the matrix $\bf A$ above we compute rank-$k$ approximations by the algorithms considered; we vary $k$ and compute the Frobenius error as $\|{\bf A} - \widehat{\bf A}_k\|_F$, where $\widehat{\bf A}_k$ is a rank-$k$ approximation by either algorithm.
-The results are plotted in Fig. \ref{figErr}.
-We observe that i) Rand-QLP outperforms CPQR and randUTV with $q=0$, and its approximation errors are very close to those incurred by p-QLP and the SVD; ii) the approximation errors by Rand-QLP and randUTV with $q=2$ are identical for $k<220$, and the latter algorithm shows slightly better performance for a larger $k$.
-However, as expounded earlier, it demands more computational costs.
-We have provided in the appendix further results: the singular values and low-rank approximation results for two more matrices; and the singular values of the matrices of Table \ref{tab2} computed by the considered algorithms.
+For \texttt{LowRankFastDecay}, \texttt{LowRankS-ShapedDecay}, and \texttt{LowRankSlowDecay}, CPQR tends to underestimate or/and overestimate the singular values, randUTV shows a similar behavior as for \texttt{LowRankPlusNoise}, and the estimations by Rand-QLP are indistinguishable from those computed by p-QLP and the SVD.

+In Figure \ref{figSSparse}, we observe that CPQR provides more accurate estimations to the singular values of the real matrices, while the estimations by Rand-QLP are very close to those of the SVD.